intercede-sdk/LlmTranslateResx/readme.md

 - Use Azure portal to create an "Azure OpenAI".
 This will give you the endpoint (Uri) and an apiKey to use
 - Then use the "Explore Azure AI Foundry Portal" option in Azure portal to launch the "Azure AI Foundry".
 From here you deploy a model (e.g. gpt-4.1-mini) which shows you the model string to configure in the this utility

+### Tips for using local (ollama) models
+- by default the --uri parameter is http://localhost:11434/v1
+- use the argument --azure false

 ## Automating the translation of many resx files
 It is advisable to test a single file first to ensure you are happy with the result.
 A script LlmTranslateAllFiles.ps1 is provider that will iterate all resx files in the directory, enabling a single command to translate all resx files